Good Ship Venus: Lyrics

-The first mate's name was Carter

-By gad he was a farter!

-When the wind wouldn't blow

-And the ship wouldn't go

-They'd get Carter the farter to start her.

-The second mate's name was Topper

-By Christ he had a whopper!

-Once around the deck

-Twice around his neck

-And up his ass for a stopper.

 Origin

 It is possible that this song was inspired by an actual event, where a female convict (Charlotte Badger), sailing on the colonial brigantine Venus, persuaded members of the crew to commandeer the vessel, sailing from Port Dalrymple, Tasmania, (now part of George Town, Tasmania) in 1806.

 Despite various reports, the ultimate fate of the Venus is unknown.
 This may have led to speculation by those left behind, with fantasies leading to the creation of this drinking song.
 One of the verses also refers to a 'Charlotte':